pkkk19/pkkk19/README.md

 I'm an aspiring Data Analyst passionate about turning data into actionable insights.
 I love working on real-world projects, exploring machine-learning models, and visualizing data in creative ways.

-🌱 Currently pursuing my postgraduate degree in [Your Field] and building my skills in Python, SQL, and data visualization tools.
+🌱 Currently pursuing my postgraduate degree in Data Science and building my skills in Python, SQL, and data visualization tools.

 ## 🛠️ Skills & Tools